4Ax-Technologies/capture_device1/Deployment.md

 ### Performance

-After verifying that performance on the original hold back dataset was unchanged, the network was deployed on new data.
+After verifying that performance on the original holdback dataset was unchanged, the network was deployed on new data.
 The performance described in
 [__Network model.md__](https://github.com/4Ax-Technologies/capture_device1/blob/main/Network%20model.md) was repeated here.

 ### Security